Diversity recruitment for staff: process, tools & resources

 Society of Women Engineers (SWE)

-Woman In Technology International (WITI)
+Women In Technology International (WITI)

 Feminist Majority Foundation

 A foundation raising the consciousness of policies and practices that advocate for the political, economic and social equality of women.
+Registration is required and postings are reviewed prior to posting on this job board.

 National Women’s Studies Association (NWSA)